 White House says Trump has a common circulatory condition

-President Trump has chronic venous insufficiency, but "remains in excellent health," the White House physician said in a memo on Thursday.
+President Trump has a circulatory condition known as chronic venous insufficiency, but "remains in excellent health," the White House physician said in a memo on Thursday.
 White House press secretary Karoline Leavitt called this a "common condition, particularly in individuals over the age of 70."
 Trump is 79.

 Trump underwent a "comprehensive examination" after noticing "mild swelling" in his lower legs in recent weeks, the White House said.
 Dr. Sean Barbabella noted in his memo there was no evidence of deep vein thrombosis or arterial disease, which would be more serious conditions.
 It is unclear when the examination happened.